Cor de Noies

 It has worked with the conductors X. Sans, J. Busto, P. Ll.
 Biosca, X. Puig and X. Pastrana (Cor Simfònic Femení de Catalunya), M. Minkowski (The Nutcracker, Palau 100), Diego Martin-Etxebarria (The Planets, Holst), E. van Tiel (Harry Potter and the Philosopher's Stone), M. Valdivieso (“La Venècia de Vivaldi” and Mahler's Third Symphony) and Norman Huynh (Harry Potter and the Chamber of Secrets); and with the organist David Malet, as well as the Orquestra Camera Musicae, Vespres d’Arnadí, Les Musiciens du Louvre, Orquestra Simfònica del Vallès and Jove Orquestra Nacional de Catalunya.

-It has performed all over Catalonia and in Spain, Germany, France and Slovenia.
+It has performed all in Spain, Germany, France and Slovenia.
 In 2005 it won second prize in the girls' choir section of the Festival Internacional de Cantonigròs.
 It has recorded the CDs Viatjant...
 (2004) and Germinans (2011).
 In the 2016-17 season it took part in the Heimat Project, together with the women's choir Mädchenchor Hannover, conducted by Simon Halsey.